 Spinach Tart with Peas, Feta and Pine Nuts

-This Spinach Tart, flavoured with nutmeg, is just what I want to eat in Spring!
-At this time of year, I crave fresh greens and particularly want something that is light but tasty.
+This Spinach Tart is an easy, vegetarian lunch or supper dish.
 The filling consists of fresh spinach combined with peas which add a note of sweetness plus nuggets of salty feta cheese.
 The tart is topped with toasted pine nuts which add a crunchy texture as well as their delicious, nutty flavour.

 Pretty much all of my recipes use some kind of herb or spice.
 I love the way that they transform simple ingredients.
 If you choose flavourings that really work with your ingredients, adding herbs and spices is a way to make your recipes extra-special with very little additional effort.